Silver25/neurographic-artist/README.md

 ![Issue with running in the browser](issue-image01.png) [ Resolved with adding the hostname to ALLOWED_HOSTS, inside project/settings.py file ]
 ![Resolved issue and Django running in the browser](issue-image02.png)
-- Django App first run in the browser issue [ resolved with manualy adding /about on the end ]
+- Django App first run in the browser issue [ resolved with manually adding /about on the end ]
 ![Django App first run issue](image07.png)

 ## Deployment